 preview and calculate data types.
 This determines the number

-is enabled by default.
-When disabled, data is never treated
+enabled by default.
+When disabled, data is never treated as a

 The advanced SQL Queries Options: